-Inside: Suffering from endless 3 year old bedtime battles?
+Suffering from endless 3 year old bedtime battles?
 Youโre not alone!
-Learn practical strategies for taming toddler bedtime tantrums and teach your 3 year old to fall asleep on their own.
+Learn practical strategies for taming toddler bedtime tantrums and teach your 3 year old to fall asleep without the drama.

 Dealing with 3 year old bedtime battles?